TorverOrhemba/README.md/README.md

-Hi 👋 My name is Torver Orhemba
+Hi 👋 My name is Torver
 ===============================

-Cyber Security Analyst
+Cybersecurity Analyst
 ----------------------

-In the course of 6 years I have gained valuable exposure to relevant IT trainings, however the most impactful amongst them is Google Cyber Security Course.
-A six months Program which has offered me great insight into Cyber Security as a practice.

 * 🌍  I'm based in Plateau State
 * 🖥️  See my portfolio at [My profile](http://www.linkedin.com/in/torver-orhemba-b63844270)